petsc/petsc/doc/manual/getting_started.rst

    VecCreate(MPI_Comm comm,Vec *x);
    KSPCreate(MPI_Comm comm,KSP *ksp);

-The creation routines are collective over all processors in the communicator; thus, all processors in the communicator *must* call the creation routine.
-In addition, if a sequence of collective routines is being used, they *must* be called in the same order on each processor.
+The creation routines are collective on all processes in the communicator; thus, all processors in the communicator *must* call the creation routine.
+In addition, if a sequence of collective routines is being used, they *must* be called in the same order on each process.

 The next example, given below, illustrates the solution of a linear system in parallel.
 This code,